daaru00/obsidian-aws-s3-sync/README.md

 You can also change the notifications behavior, if automatic synchronization is enable maybe you don't need the notice notification:

 ![notifications settings](./doc/imgs/notifications-settings.png)

+## Limitations

+### File bigger then 500mb

+The synchronization flow use MD5 hash generation in order to be able to identify changed file based on the content.
+File bigger then 500mb will be skipped for performance reasons, so these files will be just uploaded if does not exist remotely or download if not exist locally.

+### File bigger then 1GB

+File bigger then 1GB cannot be uploaded due a S3 limitation fo basic upload, multipart upload currently is not implemented.